Editor's note: This blog was originally published in November 2011. It was revised and republished in April 2021.

 As health care professionals monitor the wound drainage of a patient, it is critical to be able to recognize the different types of wound drainage.
-Open wounds and incision wounds may both present varying types of exudate, some of which are perfectly healthy and others which can signal an infection or slow healing.
+Open wounds and incision wounds may both present varying types of exudate, some of which are perfectly healthy and others that can signal an infection or slow healing.
 Identifying wounds that need a change in care can speed the healing process.
 Here are the four main types of wound drainage health care professionals need to know:

-If sanguineous wound drainage continues to appear unabated, saturates bandages in a few hours, or reappears when it has stopped, that can be a sign of a problem in wound healing.
+In some deeper wounds, sanguineous wound drainage may continue for a few days but should distinctly lessen in volume.
+This drainage has the features of added plasma, which makes the run-off appear pink.
+Sanguineous wound drainage that continues unabated, saturates bandages in a few hours, or reappears when it has stopped can be a sign of a problem in wound healing.
 There may be fresh trauma to the wound site, the patient may be too active after surgery, or there may be some kind of stress on the wound site that needs inspection.

 Serous drainage is mostly clear or slightly yellow thin plasma that is just a bit thicker than water.
 It can be seen in venous ulceration and also in partial-thickness wounds.
 Generally, this is not one of the types of wound drainage that leaves much color on a bandage.
 Serous fluid contains sugars, white cells, proteins, and other chemicals that are vital in the healing process to move across the wound site.
-Therefore, serous is one of the normal types of wound drainage and often appears in the first 48 to 72 hours.
-Sometimes, a thin watery drainage appears that is tinged with pink from a small number of red blood cells.
+Therefore, serous is one of the normal types of wound drainage and often appears in the first 48 to 72 hours.1

+Sometimes, thin, watery drainage appears that is tinged with pink from a small number of red blood cells.
 In the early stages of healing, this pink serous wound exudate is normal and is not necessarily an indication of either infection or slow healing.
-Frequently, serous wound drainage may make a bandage wet, but it should not become increasingly heavy or regularly soak through dressings, as this can indicate an increase in bioburden or the presence of potentially harmful bacteria.
-Additionally, if large amounts of serous drainage appear on an incision line, or the fluid weeps from the skin in areas where there is no trauma, that can be a sign of a medical condition, such as severe pitting edema.
-All excessive types of wound drainage should be carefully monitored for signs of infection or health problems.
+Frequently, serous wound drainage may make a bandage wet, but it should not become increasingly heavy or regularly soak through dressings because this can indicate an increase in bioburden or the presence of potentially harmful bacteria.
+Additionally, if large amounts of serous drainage appear on an incision line, or if the fluid weeps from the skin in areas where there is no trauma, that can be a sign of a medical condition, such as severe pitting edema.
+Patients with all excessive types of wound drainage should be carefully monitored for signs of infection or health problems.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, Kestrel Health Information, Inc., its affiliates, or subsidiary companies.
+The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.